Find Us: 4805 Highland Knolls Rd, Suite 300 Rogers, AR 72758

 Tooth extractions remove damaged, decayed, or impacted teeth to restore or maintain good oral health.
-We provide this general dentistry service in our dental office.
-You may need a tooth extraction in our Rogers, AR dental office if you have advanced tooth decay or damage.
+We can remove problem teeth as a general dentistry service in our dental office.
+You may need a tooth extraction in our Rogers, AR, dental office if you have advanced tooth decay or damage.

 Dr. Heather Adams provides tooth extraction procedures for advanced decay, damaged teeth, and wisdom tooth removal when needed.
-If she rules out more conservative procedures, she will recommend a dental extraction to help restore the health and function of the bite.
-Dr. Adams also provides options for replacing missing teeth like dental implants and implant-supported dentures.
+If she rules out more conservative procedures, she’ll recommend a dental extraction to restore the bite’s health and function.
+Dr. Adams also provides options for replacing missing teeth, like dental implants and implant-supported dentures.

 Tooth Extraction in Rogers, AR